peterhinch/micropython-touch/README.md

  current 'greyed out' status of the control.
 Otherwise enables or disables it, showing it in its new state.

-Class variable:
- * `encoder_rate=5` If the hardware uses an encoder, this determines the rate of change when the value is adjusted.
-Increase to raise the rate.

 For example code see `gui/demos/active.py`.

-### Control algorithm

-If instantiated as `active`, the floating point widget behaves as per [section 1.12](./README.md#112-floating-point-widgets).
-When the widget has focus, `increase` and `decrease` buttons adjust the value.
-Brief presses cause small changes, longer presses cause accelerating change.
-A long press of `select` invokes high precision mode.

-In normal mode, the amount of change caused by a brief button press is controlled by the constructor arg `delta`; the choice of this value represents a compromise between precision and usability.

-Owing to the logarithmic nature of the control, a small positive change is defined by multiplication of the value by `(1 + delta)` and a negative change corresponds to division by `(1 + delta)`.
-In precision mode `delta` is reduced by a factor of 10.

 ### Callback